calebmcelroy/speedRacer/README.md

 - The RESET button may be pushed to manually reset the track or application state.
 Connect to GPIO12
 - The LED INDICATOR relays various information about the track and system state, which may be useful, but is not critical.
 Wire to GPIO5

-Wire bumper switches at the end of each lane like so (up to 3, for the moment, but additional lanes can be added with modifications):
+Wire bumper switches at the end of each lane like so (up to 2, for the moment, but additional lanes can be added with modifications):
 - Lane 1: GPIO13
 - Lane 2: GPIO19

+Or wire up a mcp3008 with photoresistors to detech when the car passes the finish line:
+- Lane 1 -> Channel 0
-- Lane 3: GPIO26
+- Lane 2 -> Channel 1

 Once everything has been flashed and wired appropriately, connect the Pi to power.
 The system will broadcast a wireless network named "SpeedRacer", which you can connect to with the password `chimchim`.
 Once connected, visit http://speedracer.local (or http://192.168.1.1) in your browser to view the scoreboard.
 You're off to the races!